-Bruce Dooland was not selected by his native Australia for the 1948 tour to England; Bradman's final tour squad was rated then as the strongest ever to be assembled by that country, so the South Australian's omission is not surprising.
+Bruce Dooland was not selected by his native Australia for the 1948 tour to England; Bradman's final tour squad was rated then as the strongest ever to be assembled by that country, so the South Australian's omission was not too surprising.
 Dooland, like a number of his Sheffield Shield colleagues, travelled to England to play in League cricket.
 Nottinghamshire saw his potential and signed him but he had to serve a two-year residential qualification before he could play Championship cricket.

 The county team was at a low ebb and Dooland had the responsibility of being the first overseas import brought in specifically to strengthen the team.